 We use organic and inorganic synthetic techniques to make our molecules then investigate their structure and reactivity through NMR spectroscopy, X-ray diffraction, UV-visible spectroscopy and cyclic voltammetry.

 Cannabichromene (CBC) is a cannabinoid that is present in Cannabis, and has demonstrated anticancer, antibacterial and antifungal activities.
 Although CBC is structurally similar to tetrahydrocannabinol (THC), it does not have the psychoactive effects associated with THC.
-Our goal is to develop a library of CBC derivatives and evaluate their potential as anticancer, antioxidant and antibacterial agents.
+Our goal is to develop a library of CBC derivatives, and other related compounds, and evaluate their potential as anticancer agents.
+This work is done in collaboration with faculty at Susquehanna University and other institutions.

 Photosynthesis is a critical process that converts solar energy into chemical energy, thereby fueling the living world.
 In oxygenic photosynthesis, cyanobacteria and the chloroplasts sequester light to release oxygen from water and carbohydrates.
 Photosystem I (PSI) and photosystem II (PSII) utilize the energy for electron transfer from water to generate NADPH.
 PSI is a membrane bound protein with 96 cofactors.
 Phylloquinone plays is important as a participant in electron transfer process.
 The function of phylloquinone in PSI is not fully understood.
 We have incorporated foreign quinones into PSI and characterized the physiological and bioenergetic aspects using a blue-green algae, Synechocystis sp PCC 6803.